Thank You Summer Love: Music video

 A short version of the music video of "Thank You Summer Love" was released on July 19, on Kara's Japan YouTube account, along with a digest of solo versions from the music video.
 The full music video premiered on the channel Space Shower TV on the same day.
 The music video show the girls camping.
 It also shows the members doing different things: Hara and Ji-young playing together, Gyuri looking a postcard, Seung-yeon reading and writing in a book and Nicole cooking.
 It also includes scenes of the girls performing the song in a white studio with big blue pinwheels on the background.
 Scenes from the music video of the song "Go Go Summer!" were also shown from a video projector.
 In the end, during the night, it shows the girls toasting corns in a campfire and watching the fireworks in the sky.
 The music video was directed by Joo Hee-sun.

+Track listing

+Limited editions and CD only regular edition: